sentientazure/superblogdocs/06_accounts/02_python_4_register_page.md

 This is important because of how Django handles user passwords.
 You see, Django doesn't store user passwords.
 Even the administrator of the website cannot see user passwords.
 Instead, Django encrypts the password text that the user enters when they register, and that encryption produces a *hash*, which is simply a giant string of random characters.
 Django stores that hash in the database.
 Then when the user logs in and enters their password text, Django encrypts that password they entered when attempting to login and compares the resulting hash with the hash previously stored in the database.
 This way the password is secure, and no one can login to an account without knowing the password.

+So before storing the `User` object in the database, we want to change the object's `password` field from the text that the user typed in the form to the hash that Django generates.

 If that didn't make sense to you, you don't need to fully understand how that works.
 You just need to know how to use the Django framework properly. ([read more about `.save(commit=False)`](https://docs.djangoproject.com/en/2.2/topics/forms/modelforms/#the-save-method))

 ##### `user.set_password(user.password)`